scala/scala3/docs/docs/reference/metaprogramming/inline.md

 #### `erasedValue`

-We have seen so far inline methods that take terms (tuples and integers) as parameters.
+So far we have seen inline methods that take terms (tuples and integers) as parameters.
 What if we want to base case distinctions on types instead?
-For instance, one would like to be able to write a function `defaultValue`, that, given a type `T` returns optionally the default value of `T`, if it exists.
-In fact, we can already express this using rewrite match expressions and a simple helper function, `scala.compiletime.erasedValue`, which is defined as follows:
+For instance, one would like to be able to write a function `defaultValue`, that, given a type `T`, returns optionally the default value of `T`, if it exists.
+We can already express this using rewrite match expressions and a simple helper function, `scala.compiletime.erasedValue`, which is defined as follows:

 ```scala